sagemath/trac_to_gh/Issue 2110.md

 # Issue 2110: Cython annotation should be available more easily

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2110

 Original creator: roed